 There’s more to finding a house for a client than plugging the search criteria in the MLS and emailing it to the buyer/client.
-The first time I show you houses I get a good idea of what you really like and dislike.
-If you want automatic MLS updates, I will be happy to do that for you, but I will also go through the updates myself and cull out unsuitable listings and only send you houses that suit your needs.
-After I get a good idea of what you do and don’t like in a house I use my knowledge of the area and my experience to help you find the home that best suites your needs as well as considering the investment aspect of the purchase.
+The first time we show you houses we get a good idea of what you really like and dislike.
+If you want automatic MLS updates, we will be happy to do that for you, but we will also go through the updates as well and cull out unsuitable listings and only send you houses that suit your needs.
+After we get a good idea of what you do and don’t like in a house we use our knowledge of the area and experience to help you find the home that best suites your needs as well as considering the investment aspect of the purchase.

-I look out for your best interest, educate you about the process, and will work harder for you than any other agent.
+We look out for your best interest, educate you about the process, and will work harder for you than any other agents.

-Upon our first conversation I will question you thoroughly so I can start your first search.
-There’s a good chance that search will change after I’ve shown you a few houses, but I need to get as much information from you as possible to make that search a thorough one.
+Upon our first conversation we will question you thoroughly so we can start your first search.
+There’s a good chance that search will change after you have been shown few houses, but we need to get as much information from you as possible to make that search a thorough one.

-The first time I show you houses I will show you a variety of homes in a variety of areas (such as different subdivisions or different lakes if you’re a lakefront buyer) but that still meet your basic criteria
+The first time we show you houses we will show you a variety of homes in a variety of areas (such as different subdivisions or different lakes if you’re a lakefront buyer) but that still meet your basic criteria

-After the first trip out to look at houses I will go back to the computer and alter your search criteria.
-I then look at EVERY listing that comes up, the additional photos the listing agent supplies, if the house is in Oakland County I look at aerial views, then pick out the houses I feel will best fit your needs
+After the first trip out to look at houses we will go back to the computer and alter your search criteria.
+We then look at EVERY listing that comes up, the additional photos the listing agent supplies, if the house is in Oakland County we look at aerial views, then pick out the houses I feel will best fit your needs

-Once you’ve found the house you want I will pull comps (comparable sales) and together we will put together an offer.
+Once you’ve found the house you want we will pull comps (comparable sales) and together we will put together an offer.
 Then the negotiations start.

 Once we’ve come to terms with the seller we schedule the home inspection (I can recommend a very good home inspector if you don’t already have one).

-Below are just a few things that set Kari Tail Butz apart from other agents as well as some myths or common misconceptions about purchasing real estate, and the facts.
+Below are just a few things that set Kari Tail Butz and Jennifer Gajeski apart from other agents as well as some myths or common misconceptions about purchasing real estate, and the facts.
 Please don’t hesitate to call or email if you have any questions.
-My direct cell number is 248-459-9789 and my email address is Kari@BuyMiHomes.com

-Kari is an experienced, full time Realtor who is knowledgeable about the market area, experienced in negotiation and very committed to providing you the best service possible.
+We are experienced, full time Realtors who are knowledgeable about the market area, experienced in negotiation and very committed to providing you the best service possible.

-I advise you on the investment portion of your purchase.
-I point out potential repairs.
-I'm not a Builder or Home Inspector, but I've seen literally thousands of homes and will probably see problems that many home buyers may overlook.
-We discuss re-saleability, I WILL GIVE YOU MY OPINION – it’s not the goal to just hustle you into the first house you express interest in.
+We advise you on the investment portion of your purchase.
+We point out potential repairs.
+We are not Builders or Home Inspectors, but have seen literally thousands of homes and will probably see problems that many home buyers may overlook.
+We discuss re-saleability, WE WILL GIVE YOU OUR OPINION – it’s not the goal to just hustle you into the first house you express interest in.

-Most importantly I listen to your wants and needs and look out for YOUR interests 100%
+Most importantly we listen to your wants and needs and look out for YOUR interests 100%

 Myth: The new taxes will be based on half the new sales price.